-Performance measures Ves ting and relative weighting Performance targets an d performance ach nieved % of maximum % of award R&D new product performance (25%) target for New Product s performance period and ales.
-New Products the two preceding y e was based on an aggregate three-year revenue are defined as products launched in the years.
-Therefore products launched in the years as for the period were £6.19 billion.
-82% 20.5% vesting schedule has been revenues from divested (in determining performant) esting schedule is shown below with straight-line vesting between these points.
-This g schedule has been adjusted to exclude the impact of the Novartis transactions, i.e. les from divested Oncology products were removed from the target and outcome for 2015 ermining performance.
-One acquired Vaccines product, Bexsero, was judged to meet the ion of a 'new product' and has therefore been included in the target and outturn.
-Target % vesting Maximum £6.61bn 100% £6.01bn £5.71bn 75% 50% Threshold £5.41bn 25% Business diversification performance Ithcare and Emerging time of grant was based on aggregate revenues from g Markets, and Japan with the purpose of incentivising led business.
-69% 17.25% (25%) The Remuneration Committee determined that the original target was not sustainable in light of the transformational three-part transaction with Novartis.
+measures Vest ing

+and relative weighting Performance targets and performance achieved % of award

+R&D new product performance (25%) The R&D new product target for New Product performance period a 2011 to 2015 were inc 82% 20.5%

+vesting schedule has revenues from diveste in determining perform been adjusted to exclue ed Oncology products v nance.
+One acquired V raight-line vesting between these points.
+This de the impact of the Novartis transactions, i.e. were removed from the target and outcome for 2015 'accines product, Bexsero , was judged to meet the re been included in the target and outturn.

+Target % vesting

+Maximum £6.61bn 100%

+£6.01bn 75%

+£5.71bn 50%

+Threshold £5.41bn 25%

+Business diversification performance (25%) Vaccines, Consumer H ime of grant was based on aggregate revenues from g Markets, and Japan with the purpose of incentivising ed business.
+69% 17.25%

+The Remuneration Committee determined that the original target was not sustainable in light of the transformational three-part transaction with Novartis.
 The Committee therefore reviewed both the original target and performance in light of the additional sales from the acquired Vaccines business and the Consumer Healthcare joint venture, and overall progress made towards the strategic goal of diversification.
-The Committee noted several strong performances from business initiatives over the period including in relation to Fluarix/Flulaval following the launch of the Quadrivalent formulation, strong Emerging Market sales from products such as Synflorix and Rotarix, progress in Japan in transitioning the respiratory portfolio to the new Ellipta portfolio, and the successful OTC switch of Flonase in Consumer Healthcare.
-All of these factors have supported the Group's ambition of creating a long-term business with global scale and reduced exposure to risk and volatility, consistent with the strategic targets identified at the start of the performance period. the progress made during the performance period, eshold and maximum and that 69% of this element of Adjusted free cash flow - g schedule which was disclosed at the time of grant I maximum vesting for achieving £16.66 billion.
-0% 0% performance (25%) of the Novartis transaction on and determined t rget and vesting schedule in light of the completion hat it should be adjusted to reflect the impact of the justed vesting schedule is: Target % vesting Maximum £13.88bn 100% £13.28bn 75% Threshold £12.07bn £11.71bn 50% 25% included adjustments for a number of materia s and special pension which, in line with the Committee's agreed principles, all distorting items, including legal settlements, on contributions.
-The threshold level of performance d.
-Relative TSR performance (25%) npanies) and this ele mparator group of ten pharmaceutical companies ement therefore lapsed.
+The Committee noted several strong performances from business initiatives over the period including in relation to Fluarix/Flulaval following the launch of the Quadrivalent formulation, strong Emerging Market sales from products such as Synflorix and Rotarix , progress in Japan in transitioning the respiratory portfolio to the new Ellipta portfolio, and the successful OTC switch of Flonase in Consumer Healthcare.
+All of these factors have supported the Group's ambition of creating a long-term business with global scale and reduced exposure to risk and volatility, consistent with the strategic targets identified at the start of the performance period.
+It was subsequently determined that in light of the progress made during the performance period, vesting for this element should be between threshold and maximum and that 69% of this element of the award should vest.

+Adjusted free cash flow g schedule which was disclosed at the time of grant I maximum vesting for achieving $\pounds16.66$ billion.
+0% 0%

+performance (25%) of the Novartis transa ction and determined th rget and vesting schedule in light of the completion hat it should be adjusted to reflect the impact of the usted vesting schedule is:

+Target % vesting

+Maximum £13.88bn 100%

+£13.28bn 75%

+£12.07bn 50%

+Threshold £11.71bn 25%

+AFCF for the three years was £11.08 billion which, in line with the Committee's agreed principles, included adjustments for a number of material distorting items, including legal settlements, exchange rate movements and special pension contributions.
+The threshold level of performance was not met and this element therefore lapsed.

+Relative TSR performance (25%) (GSK and nine other of mparator group of ten pharmaceutical companies ement therefore lapsed.
 The vesting schedule and awards on page 112.
+0% 0%

+NU DE L

-0% 0% No adjustments were ma de to reflect the No vartis transaction.
-Total vesting in respect of 2013 awards 37.75% 3 •
+No adjustments were made to reliect the No vartis transaction.